 VOX: The voice-activated (or "VOX") feature begins broadcasting automatically when you speak in the direction of the radio, thus letting you operate it hands-free.
 Mountain bikers and skiers find this to be a useful function.

 Noise Filter: This allows clearer signals and enhanced range.

 Weather Radio: Tap into the NOAA weather band stations for local forecast and conditions.
 This is a very handy feature for anyone, but can be essential for backcountry adventurers.

-Headset Jacks: Jacks for microphones, headphones and microphone/headphone combos allow for hands-free operation.
+Hands Free: Jacks for microphones, headphones and microphone/headphone combos allow for hands-free operation.
 This is ideal for active sports—skiing, kayaking, cycling—where you might not be able to stop and answer the call.

-Two-way radios made for use in the USA are generally not legal to use outside North America.
+Usage Area: USA and Canada: Two-way radios made for use in the USA are generally not legal to use outside North America.
 In 2005, the frequencies used for two-way radios in the United States and Canada were aligned, both meeting the same requirements.
 Mexico formally allocates only FRS channels.
 Other countries may use these frequencies for police, military or other applications.